Our Commitment to Diversity, Equity, & Inclusion

 If we fail to effectively integrate DEI, then we’ll miss out on opportunities to collaborate, join forces with others, and maximize the positive impact we seek to make not only as a company, but also as a change agent in society.
 If historically marginalized communities aren’t the beneficiaries of our collective work, then we can’t claim we’re making progress.
 As a white woman, Finch’s founder recognizes her dominant role in society and wants to use that privilege — and Finch — to create space for others in this movement.

 At Finch, we celebrate differences in gender, sexual orientation, race, ethnicity, education, ability, religious belief, geography, economic status and more because, together, these differences enable us to better solve problems.
-Our commitment to DEI includes 1) how we make decisions; 2) how we rate products; and 3) how we build community.
+Our commitment to DEI includes 1) how we make decisions; 2) how we score products; and 3) how we build community.

 DEI in How We Make Decisions: